DAT4/02257-1/report/01-Design.md

 # 1   Design of Aesthetically Pleasant Renderings
 The problem of designing aesthetically pleasant renderings of labelled trees using functional programming techniques is presented and described in Andrew J. Kennedy's paper, "Functional Pearls: Drawing Trees" from the Journal of Functional Programming.
 The paper presents four rules that an aesthetic tree must abide:

-1. Two nodes at the same level should be placed at least a given distance apart.
+1. Two nodes at the same level are placed a given distance apart.
-2. A parent should be centred over its offspring.
+2. A parent should be centered above its immediate children.
-3. Tree drawings should be symmetrical with respect to reflection—a tree and its mirror image should produce drawings that are reflections of each other.
-In particular, this means that symmetric trees will be rendered symmetrically.
+3. Drawings must be symmetric with respect to reflection.
-4. Identical subtrees should be rendered identically—their position in the larger tree should not affect their appearance.
+4. Isomorphic sub trees have Isomorphic renderings

 ## 1.1   Solution
 The paper presents an explanation to the solution to this problem, as well as an implementation of that solution in Standard ML.
 In the following, we present our independent implementation of the solution in F#.